Shopify/product-reviews-sample-app/README.md

 _for more information on Metafields, [check out our guide](https://shopify.dev/apps/metafields)._

-### Theme App Extensions - App Blocks
+### Theme App Extensions

-[Theme app extensions](https://shopify.dev/apps/online-store/theme-app-extensions) let you extend themes via app blocks.
+Theme app extensions let you extend themes via app blocks.
 App blocks are liquid files that contain code, a schema and static resource dependencies (CSS, JS).
 They can be added to existing theme sections or as full-width content on the page.
 App blocks can also be reordered, removed and configured by merchants directly from the theme editor.
-Theme app extensions do not modify a theme’s code, are served by Shopify, and can be cleanly uninstalled without leaving ghost code behind.
+Theme app extensions do not modify a theme's code, are served by Shopify, and can be cleanly uninstalled without leaving ghost code behind.

+_for more information on Theme App Extensions, [check out our guide](https://shopify.dev/apps/online-store/theme-app-extensions)._

-### Checkout Extension - Post-Purchase
+### Post-Purchase Checkout Extension

 Post-purchase checkout extensions give developers and Plus merchants the ability to add post-purchase interactions directly into the Shopify checkout.
 A post-purchase page displays a customizable UI to a buyer after their order is confirmed, but before the thank you page.

+_for more information on Post-Purchase Checkout Extensions, [check out our guide](https://shopify.dev/apps/checkout/post-purchase)._

 ## Contributing